 It isn’t all doom and gloom though, as Ms. Reyes, perhaps summoning her last reserves of hope and sense of purpose, drags herself through her tiny house as she prepares dinner for one.

 And she does everything with amazing efficiency, even managing to finish an artwork before treating herself to a huge bite of cake, washing her face, applying moisturizer, slipping into her jammies, and saying her evening prayers.
 At one point earlier in the show, she even takes out a pair of Pyrex containers supposedly containing heated food from the microwave oven without using kitchen mittens.
-A production oversight or simply a way to portray the character in an oblivious state of mind?
+Is it a production oversight or simply a way to portray the character in an oblivious state of mind?

-In the hands of a lesser actress, the temptation to rely purely on technique and the usual posturing clichés to convey whatever emotions would have been great.
+In the hands of a lesser actress, the temptation to rely purely on technique and the usual posturing clichés to convey whatever emotions the character is feeling would have been great.
 But not Dolly, who once again tapped into decades of professional and even perhaps personal experiences in breathing life to various characters both on stage and on the big and small screens to flesh out the lonely and despondent Ms. Reyes.

 Technique is something you can learn and master, and every actress, at one point or another, uses it to her advantage and as the need arises.
 But instinctive acting and drawing emotions from the gut, like one’s fingerprints, are an indelible part of who you are.
 And Dolly possesses these gifts in spades, combining technique while also tapping every so often into a wellspring of raw emotions to make her character more real, more authentic and more relatable whether during light happy moments or during dark, no-way-out situations.